 Parenting is especially difficult when a neurodivergent child experiences symptoms of an overactive nervous system that get labeled as behavioral issues or neuropsychiatric disorders.

 I don't have simple or easy answers, but I do have a lot of insights from years of the journey with my family and many families-clients.

-I've put them together in a series of four presentations (a total of 5 hours in length) designed to teach you theory and practice of neurodivergent parenting.
-I'll show you why an approach based only on one form of treatment doesn't work with neurodivergent children and teach you how to bring all aspects of wellness approach (emotional, cognitive, physical, spiritual, and social) into the life of your child and family.
+I've put them together in a series of four presentations (a total of 5 hours in length) designed to teach you the theory and practice of neurodivergent parenting.
+I'll show you why an approach based only on one form of treatment doesn't work with neurodivergent children and teach you how to bring all aspects of the wellness approach (emotional, cognitive, physical, spiritual, and social) into the life of your child and family.

 2) Meltdowns, Stress, and Grounding